System Design: Ad Exchange (Real-Time Bidding, Sub-100ms Auctions, DSP/SSP, Impression Serving)

 10.8 Fraud detection beyond IP blocklists

-Basic fraud detection (blocking known bot IPs and obvious user-agent patterns) catches maybe 30% of invalid traffic on a good day.
-The rest needs a deeper stack.
-Some signals run pre-bid in the auction path because they have to be sub-millisecond; others run post-bid in a Flink job that updates reputation scores, which then feed back into the next round of pre-bid filters.
+Basic fraud detection (known bot IPs, obvious UA patterns) catches ~30% of invalid traffic on a good day.
+The rest needs a layered stack: sub-millisecond signals run pre-bid in the auction path; slower enrichment runs post-bid in a Flink job that feeds reputation scores back into the next round of pre-bid filters.

 One more category that's easy to forget: malicious creative markup.
-A DSP can embed JavaScript in its adm field that does things the exchange didn't sign up for.
-The fix is the asynchronous creative scan from §10.5: first-seen creatives are allowed through optimistically but scanned in the background, anything that fails is blocked, and the DSP's circuit breaker counter increments.
+A DSP can embed JavaScript in its adm field.
+The fix is the async creative scan from §10.5 — first-seen creatives are allowed optimistically, scanned in the background, blocked on failure, and the DSP's circuit breaker increments.

 11. Bottlenecks

-Kafka ingestion is the bottleneck that does require care.
-At a million QPS, naively logging every bid (winning and losing) would be roughly 5 GB/sec, tripled by replication to 15 GB/sec written.
-The fix is sampling: 100% of impressions and winning bids, 1% of losing bids.
-The full bid stream gets teed directly to S3/Iceberg through Kafka Connect, which is much cheaper durable storage than hot Kafka and handles billing-dispute lookups without burning hot capacity.
+Kafka ingestion.
+At 1M QPS, logging every bid (win + loss) is ~5 GB/sec, tripled by replication to 15 GB/sec written.
+Sampling (100% impressions + winning bids, 1% losing bids) brings it into the budget.
+The full bid stream tees directly to S3/Iceberg via Kafka Connect — much cheaper durable storage for billing disputes without burning hot Kafka capacity.

-The tracking endpoint sees spikes of around 300K impression pixels per second and has to return inside 5ms or it starts blocking page rendering.
-It runs as a separate pod group with a deliberately tiny code path: parse query string, decrypt price, dedupe in Valkey, produce to Kafka asynchronously, return the GIF.
-No database writes on the hot path, no synchronous downstream calls.
+Tracking endpoint. ~300K pixels/sec with a 5ms p99 budget or page rendering blocks.
+Runs as a separate pod group with a deliberately tiny code path: parse query string → decrypt price → dedupe in Valkey → produce to Kafka async → return the GIF.
+No DB writes on the hot path, no synchronous downstream calls.

 12. Failure Scenarios